Budibase/website/content/blog/app-building/app-ui-design.md

 That is, with the caveat that it won’t be the most exciting UI in the world.

 Alternatively, we could use a repeater, nested with cards to display key information or even imagery for each entry.
 This would be a more sophisticated UI, but you’d need to take additional steps to avoid clutter, especially with large datasets.

-Check out our [directory templates](https://budibase.com/directories) to see a few examples of different ways to approach this issue.

 ### 2. Wireframing and prototyping